flybywiresim/docs/docs/beginner-guide/landing.md

         ![ILS frequency on ECAM RNAV page](../assets/beginner-guide/landing/ECAM_RNAV_page_ILS.png "ILS frequency on ECAM RNAV page"){align=right width=300}

-- Turn on the `ILS localizer and glideslope scales` with the `LS` button on the glareshield.
+- Turn on the `ILS localizer and glideslope scales` with the `LS` button on the glareshield if not already done before.

     === "Turn on ILS scales"